Best Webcam For iMac: Because You Can Do A LOT Better…

 Apple’s iMac webcam sucks.
 You can do better.
-Especially if you go with one of these top-rated webcams for iMac!
+Especially if you go with one of these instead.
+Meet the best webcam for iMac!

 The audio is terrible and the resolution leaves A LOT to be desired.

 Apple has improved this on the new M1-powered iMac, but if you’re running an older Intel-powered iMac, you’ll want to give serious thought to upgrading its webcam.

 But you don’t have to put up with crappy audio and low-resolution video calls anymore.
 You can instead choose to simply bypass the iMac’s webcam and use one of these top-rated external webcams for iMac.

 And best of all, it won’t cost you much: options range in price from $267 down to £26 (as you’ll see below).
 The one I use and recommend the most is the Razr Kiyo, a webcam favored by YouTubers and Twitch users alike.

 But that’s not the only option; below we’ll cover off a range of different webcam options for iMac across a range of price points – from expensive 4K options with tons of bells and whistles to relatively affordable straight-up webcams designed solely for video-calls and basic usage.